daggerok/gulp-coffee-backbone/README.md

 `npm start`

-ps: Backbone is not so nice as angular or react, but with coffee we can code less... much less :)
+ps: Backbone is not so pretty as angular or react, but with coffee we can code less... much less :)